quantify-os/quantify-scheduler/docs/source/tutorials/Acquisitions.md

 The data set contains three data points corresponding to the acquisitions we scheduled.
 The first acquisition with the maximum amplitude (1.0) square weights shows the highest voltage, the second one with the weights halved also shows half the voltage.
 The third, corresponding to the sinusoidal weights with an average of 0, shows 0 as expected.

-As a final note, weighted integration can also be scheduled at the {ref}`gate-level <Gate-level acquisitions>` by specifying `"NumericalWeightedIntegrationComplex"` as the acquisition protocol and providing the weights in the quantum device element {attr}`.BasicTransmonElement.measure`, for example:
+As a final note, weighted integration can also be scheduled at the {ref}`gate-level <Gate-level acquisitions>` by specifying `"NumericalSeparatedWeightedIntegration"` as the acquisition protocol and providing the weights in the quantum device element {attr}`.BasicTransmonElement.measure`, for example:

 ```
 <qubit>.measure.acq_weights_a(sine_weights)